r-brink/polars-mcp/README.md

 # Polars MCP Server

-MCP server providing Polars API reference documentation via introspection of the installed Polars package.
+MCP server providing Polars API reference documentation via introspection of the installed Polars package and additional information via conceptual guides.

 ## Features

-- Search Polars API by keyword
+- Polars API searchable by keyword
-- Get full documentation for any Polars function, method, or class
+- Full documentation for any Polars function, method, or class
+- Conceptual guides for Polars usage patterns
+- pandas to Polars translation guide
 - Always up-to-date with your installed Polars version
 - No external dependencies or pre-built docs needed